By Melissa McLaughlin

 Slowing our pace to a crawl, we breathed heavily, stopped for water, stopped to catch our breath, stopped to rest our screaming leg muscles.
 What kind of vacation idea was this?
 As each quarter-mile marker came in view, we felt like we were awarded a trophy of high achievement.
 Plodding along, slower and slower, wearier and wearier, one step, then another step, then another step.

 Adding to the difficulty of this journey was the fact that the farther we went, the more strenuous the trail became.
-We now lengthened our legs to maximum span for every step.
+We now lengthened our legs to maximum span in order to reach across each wide-spread boulder.
 Legs quivering with fatigue, we urged them on anyway.

 When we approached the final section, the difficulty defied words.
 We clung to the rocks in desperation with arms and legs fully extended, heaving ourselves up one step at a time.
 Until at last, we caught a glimpse of the beauty we sought.